Responsible Investment Policy & Procedures

 Negative Screening: As B2B software investors that prioritize enterprise solutions, and have limited exposure to industrial and/or consumer technology, Georgian does not typically encounter investment opportunities in commonly recognized restricted sectors, such as fossil fuels, weapons manufacturing, pornography, tobacco, alcohol and cannabis, etc. In certain cases, Georgian’s fund documents may include restrictions on sectors for investment.

-Pre-Investment ESG Diligence: Generally, during the early stages of the investment process of a company, Georgian’s Head of Purpose and ESG may conduct secondary research and review relevant materials for a preliminary ESG-related screen of potential investments.
-This qualitative ESG review may consider available, material factors related to corporate governance and compliance, social and human rights, and environmental sustainability.
-The Head of Purpose and ESG typically informs the investment team of these findings, in addition to any proposed mitigation proposals where applicable, which may be incorporated into the materials presented for consideration by the Georgian investment committee.
+Pre-Investment ESG Diligence: Generally, during the early stages of the investment process of a company, Georgian’s investment team will conduct a qualitative ESG assessment, which considers material ESG factors pertaining to corporate governance and compliance, social and human rights, and environmental sustainability.
+The investment team typically evaluates the potential investment based on these factors and includes this evaluation in materials for consideration by the Georgian investment committee.

 Georgian then reviews a company’s responses to the ESG Survey data and any related materials (e.g., policies and procedures) and prepares a final ESG report.